CenterForOpenScience/community/README.md

 🚀 **Please note:**
 Right now, our community space is private while we kickstart a few initial projects and set the foundation for future collaboration.
 We expect to open the community to the public once the first projects are up and running.

 If you're interested in staying in the loop or receiving an early invite when we launch, feel free to reach out to us!
-You can fill out our intake form (https://docs.google.com/forms/d/e/1FAIpQLScJPiJFX5j8ey15eIYtTGOOog61WO9q1hA9ADayjPzvgBS6Ig/viewform?usp=sharing) or You can email our Technical community manager directly if you are interested in participating (daniel@cos.io).
+You can fill out our [Community intake form](https://docs.google.com/forms/d/e/1FAIpQLScJPiJFX5j8ey15eIYtTGOOog61WO9q1hA9ADayjPzvgBS6Ig/viewform?usp=sharing) or You can email our Technical community manager directly if you are interested in participating (daniel@cos.io).

+If you are interested in joining our beta tester community, consider filling out our [OSF Technology Advocate Form](https://forms.gle/gUxKeDccn6Vgnoat9)

 Thanks for your interest and excitement — we’re just getting started!